CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-5.md

-Regarding only the alternative effect, this card can be played and resolved before any Nazg�l is played with it.
-A Nazg�l must be played as the first declared action in the chain of effects following the resolution of the alternative effect of Morgul-horse.
-If a Nazg�l is not played immediately following the resolution of this card, this card is returned to its player's hand.
+Regarding only the alternative effect, this card can be played and resolved before any Nazgul is played with it.
+A Nazgul must be played as the first declared action in the chain of effects following the resolution of the alternative effect of Morgul-horse.
+If a Nazgul is not played immediately following the resolution of this card, this card is returned to its player's hand.
 This card cannot be played for no effect just to discard it.

-Morgul-knife
+#### Morgul-knife

 May not be played on a character who has already had a corruption card